minetest/minetest/doc/texture_packs.md

-# Texture pack directory structure
+# Texture Pack Directory Structure

 This is a directory containing the entire contents of a single texture pack.
 It can be chosen more or less freely and will also become the name of the